Lokesh-K-Haralakatta/BoT-ESP32-SDK/README.md

   - Copy the contents of private key (id_rsa) to the file `private.key` into sketch data directory
   - Copy the contents of public key (id_rsa.pub) to the file `public.key` into sketch data directory
   - Copy the contents of BoT Service public key to the file `api.pem` into sketch data directory

+- **Secure HTTP (HTTPS) Feature**
+  - ESP-32 SDK supports HTTPS by default with the BoT Service Calls
+  - To have Secure HTTP Communication between BoT Service and Sketch, we need CA Certificate
+  - Export GoDaddy Root Certificate from trusted certificate store present in browser to file `cacert.cer`
+  - Place the file `cacert.cer` into sketch data directory and flash onto ESP-32 Board along with other files
+  - SDK enables HTTPS by default, we have also have an option of disabling HTTPS through configuration
+  - In order to disable HTTPS, specify the flag `"https": "false"` in `configuration.json` as shown above and flash onto ESP32 board

 - **Loading configuration details from `configuration.json` in sketch**
   - To perform the required actions, first step is to load configuration from `configuration.json` file